-Annexin A1 (AnxA1) is an effector of the resolution of inflammation highly effective in terminating acute inflammatory responses.
+Annexin A1 (AnxA1) is an effector of the resolution of inflammation and is highly effective in terminating acute inflammatory responses.
 However, its role in chronic settings is less investigated.
-Since changes in AnxA1 expression within the adipose tissue characterize obesity in mice and humans, we queried a possible role for AnxA1 in the pathogenesis of nonalcoholic steatohepatitis (NASH), a disease commonly associated with obesity.
-NASH was induced in wild-type (WT) and AnxA1 knockout (AnxA1-KO) C57BL/6 mice by feeding a methionine-choline deficient (MCD) diet up to 8 weeks.
-In MCD-fed WT mice, hepatic AnxA1 increased in parallel with the progression of liver injury.
+Because changes in AnxA1 expression within adipose tissue characterize obesity in mice and humans, we queried a possible role for AnxA1 in the pathogenesis of nonalcoholic steatohepatitis (NASH), a disease commonly associated with obesity.
+NASH was induced in wild-type (WT) and AnxA1 knockout (AnxA1 KO) C57BL/6 mice by feeding a methionine-choline deficient (MCD) diet up to 8 weeks.
+In MCD-fed WT mice, hepatic AnxA1 increased in parallel with progression of liver injury.
 This mediator was also detected in liver biopsies from patients with NASH and its degree of expression inversely correlated with the extent of fibrosis.
 In both humans and rodents, AnxA1 production was selectively localized in liver macrophages.
-NASH in AnxA1-KO mice was characterized by enhanced lobular inflammation due to increased macrophage recruitment and the exacerbation of the M1 phenotype.
-Consistently, in vitro addition of recombinant AnxA1 to macrophages isolated from NASH livers down-modulated M1 polarization through stimulation of IL-10 production.
-Furthermore, the degree of hepatic fibrosis was enhanced in MCD-fed AnxA1-KO mice, an effect associated with augmented liver production of the profibrotic lectin, galectin-3.
+NASH in AnxA1 KO mice was characterized by enhanced lobular inflammation resulting from increased macrophage recruitment and exacerbation of the M1 phenotype.
+Consistently, in vitro addition of recombinant AnxA1 to macrophages isolated from NASH livers down-modulated M1 polarization through stimulation of interleukin-10 production.
+Furthermore, the degree of hepatic fibrosis was enhanced in MCD-fed AnxA1 KO mice, an effect associated with augmented liver production of the profibrotic lectin, galectin-3.
 Accordingly, AnxA1 addition to isolated hepatic macrophages reduced galectin-3 expression.

 Previous studies have shown that human nonalcoholic steatohepatitis (NASH) is often associated with the presence of circulating antibodies against protein adducted by lipid peroxidation products.
 Here we used the methionine-choline deficient (MCD) model of NASH to characterize the possible involvement of adaptive immunity in NASH.
 In mice fed up to 8 weeks with the MCD diet the extension of liver injury and lobular inflammation paralleled the development of immunoglobulin G (IgG) against malonyldialdehyde (MDA) and 4-hydroxynonenal (4-HNE)-derived antigens as well as with the hepatic recruitment of CD4(+) and CD8(+) T-lymphocytes responsive to the same antigens.
 Moreover, in these animals the individual IgG reactivity against MDA-adducts positively correlated with transaminase release and hepatic tumor necrosis factor alpha (TNF-α) expression.
 To substantiate the role of immune responses triggered by oxidative stress in the progression of NASH, mice were immunized with MDA-adducted bovine serum albumin (MDA-BSA) before feeding the MCD diet.
 MDA-BSA immunization did not affect control mice livers, but further stimulated transaminase release, lobular inflammation, and the hepatic expression of proinflammatory cytokine in MCD-fed mice.
 The increased severity of NASH in immunized MCD-fed mice involved liver recruitment and the T helper (Th)-1 activation of CD4(+) T cells that, in turn, further stimulated macrophage M1 responses.
 Moreover, hepatic fibrosis was also evident in these animals in relation with an IL-15-mediated increase of natural killer T-cells (NKT) and the up-regulation in liver production of osteopontin by NKT cells and hepatic macrophages.